Eczema in Children

 Wet wraps

-Wet wraps can be an effective way of cooling the skin and providing relief from the intense itch associated with an eczema flare and are very useful for reducing night time itch.
-Wet wraps should only be used after assessment by a specialist and guidance on how and when to apply them given.
+Wet wraps can be an effective way of cooling the skin and providing relief from the intense itch associated with an eczema flare and are very useful for reducing nighttime itch.
+Wet wraps should only be used after assessment by a specialist and guidance on how and when to apply them.

 Antihistamines

-Antihistamines are not recommended to be used to treat itch in eczema, as the itch in eczema is not caused by the release of histamine.
-However sedating antihistamines (antihistamines that may make your child feel sleepy) are sometimes used where the eczema is causing a severe lack of sleep for the child.
-In this case a short course (of 7-14 days) can help sedate the child so they don’t scratch and to establish a sleeping pattern.
+Antihistamines are not recommended for use to treat itch in eczema, as the itch in eczema is not caused by the release of histamine.
+However, sedating antihistamines that may make your child feel sleepy are sometimes used where the eczema is causing a severe lack of sleep for the child.
+In this case, a short course of seven to 14 days can help sedate the child, so they don’t scratch and help establish a sleeping pattern.

 Topical calcineurin inhibitors are used for controlling flares of eczema that have not responded adequately to topical steroid treatments, particularly in delicate areas, such as around the eyes, the neck and flexures of the arms and legs.
+They can also be used to prevent flares.
 They work by altering the immune system in blocking one of the chemicals that contributes to the flare of eczema.
 There are two types of calcineurin inhibitors called Tacrolimus (0.03% and 0.01% strength) and Pimecrolimus (1% strength only), and they are usually initially prescribed by a specialist rather than a GP.
-Occasionally a mild burning sensation can be experienced on the first few applications of these products which usually stops after more frequent use.
-Calcineurin inhibitors are very useful for use on delicate site such as the face, neck and flexural areas.
+Occasionally a mild burning sensation can be experienced on the first few applications of Tacrolimus (also known as Protopic) which usually stops after more frequent use.
+Calcineurin inhibitors are very useful for use on delicate sites such as the face, neck and flexural areas where the skin folds, such as behind the knees or inside the elbows.

 Treatments for more severe eczema in children can include phototherapy (light treatment), oral steroid tablets and immunosuppressant tablet medications.
 These treatments are usually given under the supervision of a dermatologist in the hospital setting.